Muramas/Stellaris-Mutator/README.md

 - Remove Defense platoform upkeep (prob not duable due to how power is calculated)
 - Make commuincatons have a countdown timer to limit how often they can demand tribute/insult things so it is not spammable.

+# Tests on hold
+- Increase the # of tech choices from 3 -> 4

 # Future Tests - Need more knowledge
 - Setup a VS arena map (Test run complete but won't load with 2.2 due to tile changes)